b-zurg/react-collapse-pane/README.md

 ```

 If you're using Typescript the `SplitPaneProps`, as well as a few other helper types type is also available.

+NOTE: Since the upgrade to MUI v5 you need to install a peer dependency style engine.
+Since there is a decision between styled components and emotion I did not make this an explicit dependency.

+If you want to simply use the default then follow the install guide here https://mui.com/material-ui/getting-started/installation/
+If you want to use styled components then follow the configuration guide here https://mui.com/material-ui/guides/styled-engine/

+In the future this dependency will be removed, apologies for the hassle while that gets sorted out.
+The next version will be much leaner.
 ```ts
 import { SplitPane, SplitPaneProps, ResizerOptions, CollapseOptions, SplitPaneHooks } from "react-collapse-pane";
 ```